-Giallo a Venezia, also known as Giallo In Venice, has a reputation for being one of the sleaziest films produced in an already sleazy sub genre.
-Giallos, for the uninitiated, are Italian horror films known for their extreme violence punctuated by scenes of explicit sex; they heavily influenced the American slasher films of the late 70s and early 80s, but, for the most part, American horrors paled in comparison to their Italian counterparts.
+Giallo a Venezia, also known as Giallo in Venice, has a reputation for being one of the sleaziest films produced in an already sleazy sub genre.
+Giallos, for the uninitiated, are Italian horror films known for their extreme violence and usually punctuated by scenes of explicit sex; they heavily influenced the American slasher films of the 70s and 80s, but, for the most part, American horrors paled in comparison to their Italian counterparts.

 There may be only a few deaths in Giallo a Venezia but the scenes are quite gory: there’s an immolation, a graphic dismemberment, and the usual requisite stabbings.
 Giallo a Venezia does feature plenty of sex and nudity, but the bare bodies on display frequently further the plot.
 After finding a married couple’s dead bodies on the Venice beach our main character, a detective, is baffled by the crime’s seemingly lack of motive.
 We spend the rest of the movie inter-cutting between the detective working on his case and flashbacks of the deceased married couple.
 The film’s flashback structure is unique for a giallo, telling the story of the married couple’s last days before their death.
 Their marriage is, to put it politely, very rocky.
 The husband is a cocaine addict and frequently indulges in kinky sex acts meant to debase his wife.

 While Giallo a Venezia may lack the social commentary of Lucio Fulci or the swooping camera-work and visual styling of Dario Argento, it is still a giallo that can comfortably stand on merits of its own.

 Unlike some other giallos from the period that have been lovingly restored on Bluray, tracking down a copy of Giallo a Venezia may present quite a challenge.
 I had to settle for a sub-par VHS rip.